Invoice approval workflow for accounts payable teams: a complete guide

 The rule that decides who receives the request.
 Routing maps a matched document to one or more approvers, optionally based on amount bands, cost centers, or supplier groups.
 Good routing rules are deterministic: the same input always produces the same approver list.

-Deadline and reminders
+Deadline

 02 / 08

-Why manual approval breaks down
+Why manual accounts payable approval breaks down

 Email-and-chat approval works at small scale and quietly fails as volume grows.
 Below are the six failure modes finance teams report most consistently when they move off manual approval.